planetis-m/neuralnet-examples/README.md

 Same as the previous, data is split in small batches (subsets).
 Impoves memory efficiency, accuracy for a trade-off in compute efficiency.
 Uses root mean squared propagation, instead of SGD.
-And L2 regularization for the model's weights.
+And L2 regularization is applied for the model's weights.

 ```json
 {